-This is a recipe that was suggested by my wife after having a similar dish at one of our favorite restaurants.
-Think of it as an extra thick cheesy potato soup with some burger.
+This is a recipe suggested by my wife after having a similar dish at one of our favorite restaurants.
+Think of it as an extra-thick cheesy potato soup with some burger.

-I am calling this an extra thick soup, but it can also be called a chowder which is a thick soup based on a white sauce.
-A white sauce is based on a roux with flour which it the thickening method of this recipe.
+I call this an extra thick soup, but it can also be called a chowder, a thick soup based on a white sauce.
+A white sauce is based on a roux with flour, which is the recipe's thickening method.

 A lower 5 or high 4.
 I was hungry and loved a thick cheese soup, so I'm going with the 5.

 This recipe requires ground meat.
 Generally, that will be beef, but turkey or chicken will be fine.
 The burger is double the model but suggested by commenters and an obvious must-do.